Nixon/Green/Dhu Varren Roundabout & Nixon Road Corridor Study

 With the results, we created a roundabout design aligning the two offset “tee” intersections with a single-lane roundabout to maximize safety and traffic flow in the area.
 Included in the design were cross sections, alignments, removals, construction sheets, profiles, utilities, construction staging, detailed grading, wetland mitigation, permanent signing, pavement markings, landscape architecture, lighting, soil borings, soil erosion and sedimentation control.
 Our multidisciplinary team also provided construction engineering assistance and construction staking during the construction phase of the roundabout.

-Project Highlights: transportation planning, traffic studies, multi-modal analysis, non-motorized pathways, design engineering, survey services, public engagement, construction engineering, landscape architecture
+Project Highlights: transportation planning, traffic studies, multimodal analysis, non-motorized pathways, design engineering, roundabout design, survey services, public engagement, construction engineering, landscape architecture